maikka39/Personal-Website/content/posts/adventofctf/challenge_7.md

 ## The actual intended solution

 The intended way to solve this challenge was to use blind SQL injection.
 Which means you do not get a visual response.
 You might think "How is that possible without a result?".
 It's actually pretty easy but it takes some time.
-A way to do it is to use `SLEEP()` statements.
+A way to do it is to make queries take a long time if the query returns a row, but not wait if the result has zero rows.

 ### Database name